BrightID/BrightID-SmartContract/README.md

 ### Test submitting scores signed by node to smart contract

-Run sample node server by:
+* Run sample node server by:

 ```
 cd tests/js/
-python server.py
+python server.py node_private_key
 ```
+node_private_key is a private key which is used to sign the score by this sample node server.
+You should add the address of this private key as node to the context you want sumbit scores to on the BrightID smart contract.

-Then go to `localhost:5555` to submit scores to BrightID smart contract.
+* Then go to `localhost:5555` to submit scores to BrightID smart contract.